sibgit/sibgit.github.io/exercises_advanced_topics.md

     7. Add 'command_mode' file: commands for vim's command mode
     8. Edit 'command_mode' file: add more commands
    ```
+   :warning:
+   Note that we are only re-ordering commits that affect completely different
+   files, but we are keeping the order of commits that affect the same file
+   in the same order, because they "build on each other" (e.g. we could not
+   have the commit that edits the file `normal_mode` before the commit that
+   creates it!).

    <br>

 3. **After you are done with the re-ordering**, display the history of the repo